instant-dev/instant/README.md

 **`instant.dev` is designed to work with any JavaScript stack**.
 It can be used with TypeScript projects out of the box, but there is no build step required to use the library.
-Generated model files use CommonJS and are dynamically loaded at runtime.
+Generated model files use ESM syntax but can easily be converted to CJS if necessary.
 Our experience is that the majority of database input errors comes from parsing user land input — like POST requests — at runtime; in that vein we've packaged type coercion and safety mechanisms into model lifecycle management with validations, verifications and transactions.

 With `instant.dev` you can:

-- Add the [Instant ORM](https://githib.com/instant-dev/orm) and migrations to your existing JavaScript or TypeScript project
+- Add the [Instant ORM](https://github.com/instant-dev/orm) and migrations to your existing JavaScript or TypeScript project
 - Scaffold new Postgres-backed API projects from scratch using [Autocode](https://autocode.com) or [Vercel](https://vercel.com)